How to Handle Double Booking Scheduling Mishaps Like a Pro

 What is double booking?

-Double booking is when you schedule services for two different clients for the same date and time slot.
-These overlapping appointments mean your team will be expected to be in two places at one time.
+Double booking is when you schedule services for two different clients on the same date, during the same time slot.
+These overlapping appointments mean your team will be expected to be in two places at once.

 How does double booking happen?